lexibank/valpal/README.md

 # CLDF dataset derived from Hartmann et al.'s "Valency Patterns Leipzig" from 2013

+## How to cite

+If you use these data please cite
-Cite the source dataset as
+- the original source
   > Hartmann, Iren & Haspelmath, Martin & Taylor, Bradley (eds.)
 2013.
 Valency Patterns Leipzig.
 Leipzig: Max Planck Institute for Evolutionary Anthropology.
 (Available online at http://valpal.info)
+- the derived dataset using the DOI of the [particular released version](../../releases/) you were using

+## Description

 This dataset is licensed under a CC-BY-3.0 license